ryonakano/louper/README.md

 ![app screenshot](data/Screenshot.png)

-Louper is a text magnification app designed for elementary OS.
-Prototype for https://github.com/elementary/wingpanel-indicator-a11y/issues/35
+Louper is a simple text magnification app.
+Originally designed for elementary OS as a prototype of the idea in https://github.com/elementary/wingpanel-indicator-a11y/issues/35

 ## Usage